lllyasviel/style2paints/README.md

 **NOTICE!!
 This feature is NOT stable currently !!**

-If you upload a finished painting and shift to the re-colorization mode, the software will give you a sketch extracted from the painting and it will paint on the new sketch again, obying your hints.
+If you upload a finished painting and shift to the re-colorization mode, the software will give you a sketch extracted from the painting and it will paint on the new sketch again, obeying your hints.

 Here is an example: